-Here are some drought friendly and edible plants for the garden for homeowners who want to have it all:
+Here are some drought friendly and edible landscaping plant ideas for the garden for homeowners who want:

 - beautiful landscaping

 - forage in their very own garden of eatin’